JannieI/canvas-workstation-V3/src/app/roadmap.md

     Alerts:
     ------
-    - pulse alerts aligned to a dashboard with thresholds acceded
+    - pulse alerts aligned to a dashboard with thresholds acceeded
+    - user wants to know when trades exceed 90% percentile, and then get 1. an alert and 2. a Dashboard attached with the relevant info

     Dashboard Permissions: